A slideshow of our building’s history is available by clicking on the right-hand images. Click here to jump to a history of TMORA as an organization.

 In its current location, the museum has expanded its focus beyond 19th and 20th century painting to include exhibitions on Russian Orthodox icons, photography, printmaking, lacquer art, porcelain, Soviet stamps, textiles and Matryoshka dolls.
 The museum plans to continue expanding the scope of exhibition subject matter in order to advance its educational mission.
 Exhibitions at the museum are designed by the museum staff and generally include works selected from its growing permanent collection supplemented by items obtained on loan from major Russian and American museums or individual collectors.
 The museum enhances its continuous program of public exhibitions by sponsoring subject specific lectures, seminars and other unique events that feature independent scholars of Russian culture who share their expertise with their audiences.

 As a non-profit, member supported organization, the Museum of Russian Art solicits financial support from individual members of the general public.
-The museum charges adults a modest admission fee while all students are admitted at no cost.
 The museum seeks sponsorship funding from corporations and foundations that share its philosophy regarding the educational benefits of cultural diversity.